FlatFilers/flatfile-plugins/.changeset/light-emus-rescue.md

 '@flatfile/plugin-autocast': minor
 ---

-This release introduces field filters, and replaces sheetId with sheetSlug as a sheet identifier.
+This release introduces field filters, and enables filtering by either sheetId or sheetSlug.